 On the opposite side of the walled city to Bhadra Fort is Teen Darwaza, the eastern gate.

-Like Bhadra Fort, this gateway was commissioned as part of the walled city by Ahmed Shah over 600 years old and once played an important role in the city as it served as the entrance to the royal square where all kinds of ceremonies & events were held.
+Like Bhadra Fort, this gateway was commissioned by Ahmed Shah over 600 years ago and once played an important role in the city.
+It served as the entrance to the city’s royal square, which today has been swallowed up by the urban chaos.

 5 | Jama Masjid